 Discrimination in employment on the basis of race, color, religion, sex, national origin, age, or disability is strictly prohibited by federal law.
 In addition to the categories listed above, it is unlawful for an employer to discriminate on the basis of creed, marital status, status with regard to public assistance, familial status, or sexual orientation under Minnesota state law.

-If you believe that you’ve been discriminated against on the basis of one of these categories, call us for a free consultation: 612.349.2729.
+If you believe that you’ve been discriminated against on the basis of one of these categories, call us today: 612.349.2729.

 To follow the ACLUs action against the 10 employers and Facebook, mentioned above, click here.